Casey Stengel: Middle years (1954–1958)

 The Yankees won the pennant again in 1955, breaking open a close pennant race in September to take the American League.
 They played the Dodgers again in the World Series, which the Dodgers won in seven games.
 The Dodgers won Game 7, 2–0, behind the pitching of Johnny Podres and Stengel, after losing his first World Series as a manager, blamed himself for not instructing his hitters to bat more aggressively against Podres.
 Billy Martin stated, "It's a shame for a great manager like that to have to lose".

 There was not much of a pennant race in the American League in 1956, with the Yankees leading from the second week of the season onwards.
 With little suspense as to the team's standing, much attention turned to Mantle's batting, as he made a serious run at Babe Ruth's record at the time of 60 home runs in a season, finishing with 52, and won the Triple Crown.
 On August 25, Old-Timers' Day, Stengel and Weiss met with the little-used Rizzuto, the last of the "McCarthy Yankees" and released him from the team so they could acquire Enos Slaughter.
 Never a Stengel fan, the process left Rizzuto bitter.

-The World Series that year was again against the Dodgers, who won the first two games at Ebbets Field.
+The World Series opponent that year was again the Dodgers, who won the first two games at Ebbets Field.
 Stengel lectured the team before Game 3 at Yankee Stadium and the team responded with a victory then and in Game 4.
 For Game 5, Stengel pitched Don Larsen, who had been knocked out of Game 2, and who responded with a perfect game, the only one in major league postseason history.
 The Dodgers won Game 6 as the Series returned to Ebbets Field.
 Many expected Whitey Ford to start Game 7, but Stengel chose Johnny Kucks, an 18-game winner that season who had been used twice in relief in the Series.
 Kucks threw a three-hit shutout as the Yankees won the championship, 9–0, Stengel's sixth as their manager.